 Facture/Texture/Execution: The texture in this image appears rather smooth and flat but when examined closer, one can see the grainy texture of the cotton rag paper.
 On some pieces, the purple pigments have formed blotchy and swirling textures.
 Each shape has been individually cut out from the cloth paper and then placed onto a flat surface.
 Each component builds up in layers to make the finished collage of in this case, an owl.
 I think that Cromer must transfer his finished originals to digital media to create and sell multiple prints.

 About the artist: Pete Cromer is an artist and designer hailing from Australia.
 He travels between the Surf Coast, Geelong and Melbourne areas for work (Pete Cromer, 2018).
-Cromer prefers to create work that depicts a more minimalist and playful outlook on life.
+Cromer prefers to create work that depicts a more playful outlook on life.
 Using various shapes and forms cut out from painted and inked papers, Cromer explores a making process of using mixed media to create colourful collages.
 “I think it’s just the way I see the world.
 That’s just the shit in my mind and so that’s what I need to get out.
 I just see things as more simplified blobby forms rather than detailed work… I just see the world a lot more simply than I think a lot of other people do and I just find that more fun” (Hunting for George, n.d.).

 Formal: This composition is comprised of many various forms of ocean plastic and items constructed into a three-dimensional sculpture.